3 February 2021

 Nearly three million people in the UK already use open banking-enabled products to manage their finances, access credit and make payments.
 The number of open banking payments, which run over the UK’s Faster Payments network, rose to over four million in 2020, a 12-fold increase since 2018.

-Open banking has continued to provide opportunities for untied and Fractal Labs.
+Open banking has continued to provide opportunities for untied and tomato pay.
 It has enabled the two businesses to create modern, useful financial products and services to help sole traders and SMEs.

 untied’s new service provides trust and additional peace of mind that payments will be routed securely to HMRC.
 This is especially relevant today as the rise in coronavirus tax scams throughout 2020 has made it more important than ever for the public to feel confident when making tax payments.